This is an unpublished draft preview that might include content that is not yet approved. The published website is at w3.org/WAI/.

 Script

-1 0:00 - 0:00 Physical disabilities affect how people move, including an inability to move, limited mobility, a lack of coordination, tremors and involuntary movement, pain that impedes movement, as well as missing and non-typical limbs.
-We see a collage of four people going about their lives in their different settings [they are the protagonists that we will see in the coming scenes].
+Physical disabilities affect how people move, including an inability to move, limited mobility, a lack of coordination, tremors and involuntary movement, pain that impedes movement, as well as missing and non-typical limbs.
+Collage of 3 people using their devices.

 Back to Top